nextgendevs03/oriana-order-tracking/api/docs/LOCAL_DEVELOPMENT.md

 ## Security

 - **Never commit** `env.local.json` to Git (it's in `.gitignore`)
-- Only `env.template.json` is committed
+- Only `env.template.json` is committed (contains placeholder values)
-- AWS deployments use Secrets Manager for credentials
+- AWS deployments use Secrets Manager for sensitive credentials:
+  - `/oriana/{env}/db` - Database username and password
+  - `/oriana/{env}/jwt` - JWT_SECRET and JWT_REFRESH_SECRET
+- Secrets are fetched at runtime with 5-minute caching to minimize API calls
+- Production enforces that secrets must be present (throws error if missing)